tablelandnetwork/jeti/README.md

 A TypeScript/JavaScript library for inserting and extracting IPFS data to and from Tableland queries using the `@tableland/sdk`.

-This library is only compartible with version 3 of `@tableland/sdk`.
+This library is only compatible with version 3 of `@tableland/sdk`.

 # Table of Contents